Jamie Vardy: Personal life

-Vardy is a lifelong fan of Sheffield Wednesday, one of the clubs in his home town.
+Vardy is a fan of Sheffield Wednesday, one of the clubs in his home town.

 Before turning professional, Vardy combined playing non-League football with a job as a technician making medical splints.
 In 2007, he received a conviction for assault following an incident outside a pub, and had to play with an electronic tag fitted for six months, while his curfew also limited his playing time at Stocksbridge Park Steels.

 In August 2015, The Sun on Sunday published a video of Vardy at a casino the previous month, calling a man of East Asian origin a "Jap".
 He apologised for a "regrettable error of judgement" and was fined by Leicester, who put him on an educational course.

 Vardy met Rebekah Nicholson in 2014 while she was working as a nightclub promoter.
 The couple married on 25 May 2016 at Peckforton Castle in Cheshire, with David Nugent as the best man.
 Vardy has four biological children: three with his wife, and one from a previous relationship.
 He is also a stepfather to two children from his wife's previous relationships.

 In November 2015, Vardy launched V9 Academy, an annual week-long camp designed to offer coaching and guidance to 60 non-League players and offer them the opportunity to showcase their talent in front of scouts from league clubs.
 The same month, Stocksbridge Park Steels named their main stand after him.
 In December 2015, the Leicester-based food manufacturer Walkers brought out a limited edition 'Vardy Salted' crisp flavour, in recognition of Vardy's goalscoring run.
 Adrian Butchart, English writer of the Goal! series of football-related fiction films, finished a script in 2016 for a film about Vardy.
-Vardy is an ambassador for Dorothy Goodman School, a special needs school in Hinckley, Leicestershire.
+Vardy is an ambassador for Dorothy Goodman School, a special education school in Hinckley, Leicestershire.

 On 15 June 2021, Vardy acquired a minority stake in American soccer club Rochester Rhinos, later renamed as Rochester New York FC.
 Vardy was a co-owner of the club with David and Wendy Dworkin, who bought the club in 2016.
 The club ceased operations in March 2023.

+In November 2025, Vardy's villa in Salò, Italy, was burgled while he was away on duty for Cremonese, with thieves stealing valuables worth approximately £80,000.
+In April 2026, ITV announced a new reality series titled The Vardys, following Vardy and his family as they move to Italy.
+The series documented their new life abroad, including their family challenges and Rebekah's reflections on the Wagatha Christie controversy.
+Following the burglary, Rebekah returned to the UK with their children, while Vardy remained in Italy for the rest of the 2025–26 season.
+On 12 May 2026, Netflix released a documentary about Vardy as part of their Untold series, titled "Untold UK: Jamie Vardy".

+In August 2026, Vardy became a Bundesliga rights holder, with his YouTube channel, "Jamie Vardy's Having a Party", set to broadcast seven Friday-night matches during the 2026–27 season.